 The power of software is well understood by IT teams, but very often its impact is underestimated in integration projects.
 Whether it’s the code for the control processor, audio processors or the design of control interfaces – good code eliminates errors, makes the system faster and more intuitive.
-In several situations we’ve been able to considerably improve system performance through programming interventions and optimisations.
+In several situations, we’ve been able to considerably improve system performance through programming interventions and optimizations.

 Audio design and treatment in rooms

 Our sound environments are getting noisier and noisier, and this has the effect of making it more difficult to be heard clearly even in seemingly insulated room environments.
 The only way to address this is through better sound engineering and treatment of the rooms (like soundproofing), designing an audio system that places microphones and speakers in the right spots to achieve good clarity and audibility for all participants.
 Most importantly fixing these problems later is more expensive and causes more disruption to the use of the room than getting it right the first time.

 Underestimating the value of automation in eliminating waste

 Because monitoring and measuring wastage (of power, time, equipment and rooms) is not yet a very high priority to many businesses, they usually don’t have a sense of how much they can save and improve productivity by.
 This means that the degree of impact that automation features can deliver – by helping save time and effort – is much underestimated.
 Automated sensors can do this task with less friction and greater effectiveness than new usage policies – which take a long time to bring about the kind of changes in usage and habits that the elimination of waste requires.
 Room booking and scheduling interfaces use software to manage room utilization and eliminate inconveniences caused by double-booking.